iamwy7/iamwy7/README.md

 ## I'm a Student, Musician and Developer!

-- 🏬 I’m currently working on [Iti Itaú Unibanco][iti] as Backend Software Engineer.
+- 🏬 I'm currently working at Banco Itaú as a Junior Backend Software Engineer
+- 🔭 I'm starting a specialization in Software Engineering at FIAP this year
-- 🌱 I'm currently doing [Fullcycle 3.0][fullcycle] training
+- 🌱 I'm currently doing Fullcycle 3.0 training by Code.Education
-- 💪🏼 I'm looking to learn more in the entire DevOps process and Software Architecture
+- 💪🏼 I'm improving my skills and techniques with Golang and Spring framework
-- 📒 2022 Goals: Finish my Fullcycle training, and improve my Golang experience.
+- 📒 2023 Goals: Finish my specialization and take care of my health
-- ⚡ Fun fact: I love playing at events 🥁 and weddings 🎺
+- ⚡ Fun fact: I cover events like weddings, if you need a wedding march call me :) 🎺

-You can find more about me on my [Linkedin][linkedin] 👨‍💻
+You can find more about my work experiences on my [Linkedin][linkedin] 👨‍💻

 [fullcycle]: https://www.youtube.com/channel/UCMUoZehUZBhLb8XaTc8TQrA
 [linkedin]: https://linkedin.com/in/wythor-b-5910b315b/